Opiate Abuse in the US by the Numbers

 These are only a few of the shocking statistics that highlight the seriousness of the situation with opiate abuse in the US.
 When you look at the facts regarding other consequences of drug abuse such as increased crime, child abuse and neglect, financial ruin, health problems, and much more, the scale of the problem seems almost inconceivable.

-Opiate Addiction: How It Begins
+Opiate Addiction and Opiate Abuse in the US: How It Begins

 Opiates act on the same receptors as heroin.
 Opiates not only relieve pain, but they also give the individual a feeling of euphoria and well-being.
 For this reason, alone, they are consumed by people on a daily basis for the sole purpose of feeling these effects.